keyreallkeyrealenko/FastQC_project/README.md

 You can use both version --input or -i and --output or -o (as default -i set as current directory). --help or -h shows help
 7) wait and enjoy:)

+The program was tested on MacOS Monterey 12.0.1, Windows 10 OS, Ubuntu 21.01 and Linux Mint 20.2.
+It works with Python interpreter 3.7-3.9 (it was tested).

 ## The functions implemented in this project: